Friends Fighting Cancer Spotlight

 Cupcakes for Cancer

 When Makenna was only 5 years old, she lost her uncle to cancer.
-He had a rare medullary cancer of the thyroid.
-To honor her uncle's legacy, Makenna created Cupcakes for Cancer, which is now in its 10th year fundraising for cancer research.
+To honor his legacy, she created Cupcakes for Cancer, which is now in its 10th year.

 One Ball Matt Memorial Golf Tournament

-In 2006, Matt Christiansen, a husband and stepfather of three, was diagnosed with advanced non-small cell lung cancer at just 46 years of age.
-When Matt passed away three years later, his family and friends created an annual golf tournament held in China to benefit lung cancer research.
+After Matt Christiansen passed away from lung cancer, his family and friends created an annual golf tournament held in China to benefit lung cancer research.

 Abigail Nathanson and Ruby Garland